 A typical German spargel meal includes about one pound of asparagus per person—with some melted butter to drizzle on top—alongside ham and new potatoes.
 This meal may also feature lemon slices, Hollandaise sauce, veal cutlets (wiener schnitzel) instead of ham, or crepe-like pancakes.

 White asparagus and green asparagus are the same species, but they are grown differently—white asparagus grows completely underground while green is above the soil's surface.
 Here are some traditional and modern recipes that focus on the mild and delicate taste of white asparagus, but since white asparagus is hard to find in some areas, you can substitute the stronger-tasting green asparagus if needed.

 01 of 03

 Here is how to make the simplest kind of spargelessen, or asparagus dinner, where white asparagus with melted butter is the main attraction.
-This meal is popular for dinner parties in the spring often accompanied by boiled potatoes, thin slices of ham, and a dry white wine.
+This simple white asparagus meal is popular for dinner parties in the spring often accompanied by boiled potatoes, thin slices of ham, and dry white wine.

 02 of 03

-This simple soup made of puréed white asparagus, stock, and cream is pureed until smooth and thick, making it rich and satisfying.
+This simple cream of asparagus soup made of puréed white asparagus, stock, and cream is pureed until smooth and thick, making it rich and satisfying.
 It is delicious served with a cheese-covered toast and a glass of dry white wine.

 Before the asparagus is steamed for this recipe, the heads are removed to add later on.
 The cooked asparagus is combined with sauteed onion and broth and then pureed until it is a velvety texture, and then gently simmered with the reserved tops.
 The cream is added along with a touch of wine if desired.